-Help a Reporter Out (HARO) is an application used by journalists and PR firms alike.
+Help a Reporter Out (HARO) is an application that journalists and PR firms use.
 HARO connects journalists and bloggers to experts in various fields who may be used as content sources.
 Press can publish relevant content backed by respected sources, while the sources themselves benefit from significant exposure by new audiences.
 As you can imagine, it creates a mutually beneficial relationship between the press and business owners looking to increase backlinks.
+If you use HARO successfully, the impact on your business can be substantial.

-HARO can be an excellent resource for bringing your business exposure.
 Companies often team up with writers from HARO for PR that likely wouldn’t have reached intended audiences by the company’s word alone.
-These reporter/business relationships can lead to in-article quotes from you or your company and there may even be an opportunity for full features or press releases about your company, should your presented material be deserving.
+These reporter/business relationships can lead to in-article quotes from you or your company, and there may even be an opportunity for full features or press releases about your company, should your presented material be deserving.
 If you’re willing to put in the work, maintaining positive professional relationships with the writers you come across can do wonders for your company’s brand in the long run.

-HARO seems to be the perfect solution to boost site traffic and online authority, but not everyone has a clear understanding of how to effectively use the site.
+HARO seems to be the perfect solution to boost site traffic and online authority, but not everyone understands how to effectively use the site.
 This guide will give you a clear understanding of how to make the most of HARO to get your content created and viewed by your ideal audience.

 At only $19 per month, you can create a profile unique to you and your business that reporters can view when you pitch.
 The Standard membership also enables you to use one keyword alert.
 When you receive source request notifications, the requests will be related to the keyword you’ve chosen, making it easier to receive requests that pertain to your brand.
 If your business thrives in a niche market and you’re only interested in sourcing one topic, this plan is the perfect fit for you.